 Contact Paul Davis for all your property damage needs.
 (315) 565-4150

-- Report the damage to your insurance company as soon as you possibly can.
+- Report the damage to your insurance company as soon as you can.

-- Keep a listing of any household personal belongings or goods that you have thrown out and receipts for any expenses you incur in protecting your property.
+- Keep a listing of any and all household personal belongings or goods you have thrown out and receipts for any expenses you incur while protecting your home.

-- Is your house safe?
+- Are you sure your house is safe?
 Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You have suffered a water loss.
-While you are waiting for Paul Davis to arrive, listed below are helpful tips to help deal with the damage:
+While you are waiting for help to arrive, below are some tips to help deal with the damage:

 - Water Source: It is important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Get rid of as much standing water as possible, using a mop or towels.
-(Don’t use the vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using a mop or towels.
+(Never use a vacuum cleaner.)

-- Carpeting: Blot wet carpet with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+- Carpeting: Blot soaked carpeting with clean, white towels.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet if possible.
-Do not use ”DIY” home carpet cleaners.
+- Carpets: Avoid being on carpet when possible.
+Do not use “do-it-yourself” home carpet cleaners.

-- Walls/Ceilings: Do not attempt to wash or wipe ceilings and other absorbent surfaces.
+- Ceilings/Walls: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.

-- Doors: Close doors in affected rooms to limit smoke odors as much as possible.
+- Doors: Shut all doors in affected areas to confine smoke odors as much as possible.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

-If your business or home is damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your home or business is damaged by water, mold, storm, fire or other disaster, Call Paul!